 The Journey of the Journey ExhibitionThe Journey: 450 Years of the African-American Experience exhibition debuted during the 50th anniversary of the Civil Rights Act of 1964 and opened on Jan.
 20, 2014, on Dr. Martin Luther King Jr. Day.
+The exhibition closed on July 15, 2014.
 The award-winning exhibition, which showcased the important role African-Americans played in the historical and cultural development of America, was on display for six months at the Visitor Information Center in downtown St. Augustine.
 During that time, thousands of people and hundreds of groups toured the exhibition and experienced firsthand the authentic objects, original documents, powerful photographs and interactive elements that depicted the journey African-Americans experienced from our country’s beginnings until today.

 Journey: The Guests